Supply Chain Finance Platform

 Calculum provides a web platform that empowers companies to optimize payment terms and cash flow, helping them stay competitive in an increasingly complex financial landscape.

-My role as Lead UX/UI designer was ensuring a structured, intuitive, and scalable design framework.
+My role was ensuring a structured, intuitive, and scalable design framework.
 Enhancing data visualization principles to improve engagement and comprehension.
 Overseeing the development of an evolving design system to support platform growth.

 Financial Strategist – Mark Schwartz